Calendar of Events

 From the site's pre-colonial existence to the present day, Windsor Castle tells the fascinating history of the development of Smithfield.
 Join us for this walking tour through history as we explore the house and several of the outbuildings.
 Meet on the front steps of Windsor Castle, 301 Jericho Road, Smithfield. $5 per person.
 To reserve your spot: www.windsorcastlepark.com/walkingtours.html.

-The town of Windsor was founded on March 15, 1902, and today is a celebration of Windsor’s history.
+The town of Windsor, Virginia, was founded on March 15, 1902, and today is a celebration of Windsor’s history.
+Learn about "trainspotting" the different types of railroad rolling stock and how to 'read' a railcar.
 The museum will bring artifacts from its collection which highlight the Town of Windsor.
 Bring some of your own images or artifacts to share – especially as we will enjoy birthday cake following the talk!
-The event will be held at the Windsor Town Center, 23361 Courthouse Highway, Isle of Wight.
+The event will be held at the Windsor Town Center, 23361 Courthouse Highway, Windsor.

 ISLE OF WIGHT COURTHOUSE COMPLEX WALKING TOUR